ricotandrio/project-note-app/README.md

+# project-note-app

+This project is my submission for the final project at Dicoding.
+I developed it using React.js and implemented Tailwind CSS for the user interface.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).